On this page

 This shows us the "Performance and Clicks" data for this particular Facebook ads campaign that we're running, "BR Long Form Campaign" in this example:

-6. To view the data on how many post-purchase upsell/downsell purchases happened from this campaign, click the "Columns" drop-down and select "Customize Columns" again.
+4. To view the data on how many post-purchase upsell/downsell purchases happened from this campaign, click the "Columns" drop-down and select "Customize Columns..." again.

-7. Select the "Websites" category again and then select the custom conversions you created and want added to the Reporting Dashboard:
+5. Select the "Conversions" category and then "Custom Conversions" to select the custom conversions you created and want added to the Reporting Dashboard:

-*Note: We're not going to select the cost for these post-purchases because all that is relevant here is the cost for the initial checkout purchase.
+*Note: We don't recommend to select the Cost for these post-purchase events because all that is relevant here is the cost for the initial checkout purchase.
 We care about how much it cost to create a customer's initial order, not how much it costs for each individual upsell or post-purchase offer.
-So no need to select those costs here as they're irrelevant.
+So no need to select those Costs here as they're irrelevant.